-RESPONSE: The compact nature of the Estates allows for the expansion of the showgrounds thereby increasing these equestrian agricultural activities and by freeing up land that would have otherwise been developed.
+RESPONSE: The compact nature of The Wellington South allows for the creation of a new showgrounds thereby increasing these equestrian agricultural activities and by freeing up land that would have otherwise been developed for residential use.

 (VI) Preserves open space and natural lands and provides for public open space and recreation needs.